newcat/baklavajs/README.md

 * **Vue Renderer**: Displays the editor in the browser using VueJS
 * **Vue Options**: Adds predefined node options in Baklava style

+There is also the `baklavajs` package, which contains the core package as well as all plugins.

 ## Getting Started
 For a more extensive documentation, have a look here: https://newcat.github.io/baklavajs